-'Emily in Paris' Season 4: Release date, plot and everything else you need to know
+'Emily in Paris' season 4: Release date, plot and everything else you need to know

 Disclaimer: Spoilers ahead, if you haven’t finished watching Season 3 yet.

 But that’s not all.
-There’s a new twist and that’s about Camille and Gabriel’s child, that they will have to navigate through, since they won’t be together anymore (or atleast so we thought after the Season 3 ended).
+There’s a new twist and that’s about Camille and Gabriel’s child, that they will have to navigate through since they won’t be together anymore (or at least so we thought after Season 3 ended).
 We are expecting to see more of Camille and Gabriel’s equation in the upcoming season.

 View this post on Instagram